How to Find Out If a Will Exists?

 Other Related Articles

-FAQ Related to How to Find Out if a Will Exist
+FAQ Related to How to Find Out if a Will Exists

 To find out if a will exists after someone dies, begin by speaking with close family members and reviewing the deceased person’s legal paperwork.
 In addition, contact any estate planning attorneys they may have worked with.
 Finally, check probate court records or search a national registry, which may reveal whether a will was created.